tomwillfixit/helloworld/README.md

 ```

+# Summary

 That's it.
-Ok so it might be overkill to run a simple 'HelloWorld' app across a swarm cluster but it demonstrates the simplicity of moving from a single container/host application to a clustered multi container application.
+Ok so it might be overkill to run a 'HelloWorld' app across a swarm cluster but it demonstrates the simplicity of moving from a single container/host application to a clustered multi container application.
 This will be great for developers as it moves them even closer to a production like setup.